eddieaviles357/MorNooNights/README.md

 ...
 ```

-Clone the app and run the app.
+Now we can start our app.
 Enter the following on your terminal.
 Make sure you are in the right folder (backend or frontend).

 ```javascript
 npm start